See also: Why the Anglican Church? Part 1

 We believe also in only One Catholic and Apostolic Church; in one baptism in repentance, for the remission, and forgiveness of sins; and in the resurrection of the dead, in the everlasting judgement of souls and bodies, and the Kingdom of Heaven and in the everlasting life.

-This, honestly, is one of my favorite things about the Episcopal Church service.
+This, honestly, is one of my favorite things about the Anglican Church service.
 While it may seem repetitive and rote to those who scoff at a “works-based” faith, I love it because it affirms everything that is important about my chosen faith.
 It affirms who God is, why Jesus came, and emphasizes what all denominations of Christianity have in common (the word “catholic” means “universal”).

 But I also love the Creed for what it doesn’t say.